roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 ```

 Setting `globals: true` (and adding `types: ["vitest/globals"]` in your `tsconfig.json`)
-causes inconsistency and confuse both the editor and you.
+causes inconsistency and confuses both the editor and you.

 #### Edit Vitest Setup